In this article, we will tell you everything you need to know about sponsorship for employment, including what steps to take to get it.

 1. Understand the stakes

 Landing the wrong role can be just as devastating to your career as not landing any role at all.
 Your goal is not to contort yourself to fit into the mold of some ideal, hirable candidate.
 Your goal is to communicate the value you could bring to the organization, as well as qualify the opportunity for yourself.
 Ask yourself: what’s the worst thing that could happen?
 The answer: you don’t get the job.
 Those are the stakes – not more, not less.
 If the worst happens and you don’t get the job, that’s not a statement about your potential as a professional.
-It’s about that specific role on that specific team.
+It’s about that specific role on that specific team.2.
+Qualify the opportunity

 You need to make a judgment about the company you’re interviewing with, and that requires you to ask qualifying questions.
 The hiring manager needs to sell you not only on the role, but also on their own vision for their team.
 Here’s an example of one way to do that: it’s common practice in interviews for managers to ask candidates where they see themselves in 5 years.
 But as the candidate, it’s time to start asking hiring managers what their 5-year strategy is.
 What kind of team will they need to accomplish those goals?
 What kind of skills will they rely on?
-Given the broader context, you can understand and show how you’re the right person not only for now, but also for the future.
+Given the broader context, you can understand and show how you’re the right person not only for now, but also for the future.3.
+Put your interviewer at ease

 If you want to ace your job interview, don’t just focus on what you say, but how you say it.
 Use the mirroring technique while interviewing to help your interviewer feel more comfortable and familiar, faster.
 When you’re on the phone, listen to the tone, rate of speech or cadence of how the hiring manager is asking questions and try to match those qualities in your replies.
 For example, if the manager has high energy and speaks quickly, you should try to respond with plenty of energy and pace yourself.
-If in person, it’s always good to match the body posture/body language, too.
+If in person, it’s always good to match the body posture/body language, too.4.
+Get comfortable with silence

 As with any negotiation, rushing to fill silences puts you at a disadvantage.
 When you act (and feel) like you’re on more equal footing with your interviewer, it becomes easier to allow pauses to pass naturally.
 Don’t give your nerves the reigns: stay focused and concise when you answer an interviewer’s questions.
-Sometimes, silence is all you need to ace your job interview.
+Sometimes, silence is all you need to ace your job interview.5.
+Ace your next job interview with the right recruiter

 Pick the right recruiter.
 There are a LOT of recruiters out there.
 So, do your research.
 Choose the right recruiter based on their reputation, area of focus (skillset), and location.
 Search for recruiters at firms that are Great Recruiters Certified, for example, as a way to narrow in on high quality.
-Having the right recruiter at your side is a much more efficient way to go through a job search process, and really develop the best possible offer. [vc_btn title=”check out our open jobs!” style=”custom” custom_background=”#ffc600″ custom_text=”#0a0a0a” shape=”round” size=”lg” align=”center” link=”url:https%3A%2F%2Fwww.brightwingbdev.wpenginepowered.com%2Fjobs%2F|title:News%3A%20Job%20Seekers”]
+Having the right recruiter at your side is a much more efficient way to go through a job search process, and really develop the best possible offer. [vc_btn title=”check out our open jobs!” style=”custom” custom_background=”#ffc600″ custom_text=”#0a0a0a” shape=”round” size=”lg” align=”center” link=”url:https%3A%2F%2Fhttps://www.brightwingbdev.wpenginepowered.com%2Fjobs%2F|title:News%3A%20Job%20Seekers”]let’s get to know each other

 let’s get to know each other